 Please see here for images of the first refurbished aircraft which were unveiled on Monday 5 March 2018.

 At the moment only three class Boeing 777-200 aircraft are being refurbished.
-As at August 2018, four Boeing 777-200 aircraft (registrations G-VIIO, G-VIIP, G-VIIR, G-VIIX) have been refurbished.
-A fifth aircraft, G-VIIT, was sent to Singapore for refurbishment on 2 September 2018.
+As at November 2018, six Boeing 777-200 aircraft, registrations G-VIIO, G-VIIP, G-VIIR, G-VIIT, G-VIIU, and G-VIIX have been refurbished.
 Each refurbishment takes around a month.
 Once the Gatwick fleet is complete, BA will then refurbish some Heathrow aircraft.

 Seating Plans Of Refurbished Aircraft

 BA has updated the seat maps on its website to include the new cabin configuration.